-- Select the camera and then select Enable to enable cross line detection. - 3.
+- 2. Select the camera and then select Enable to enable cross line detection. - 3.
 Draw detection line(s).
 Up to four are allowed.
-Set detection rules, including entrance direction, sensitivity. - 4.
-Click right to Trigger Actions and set action(s) to trigger.
-For more details, see Alarm-Triggered Actions. - 5.
-(Optional) Click right to Arming Schedule and then set the time when actions will be triggered. - 6.
+Set detection rules, including entrance direction, sensitivity. - Click Pright to Trigger Actions and set action(s) to trigger.
+For more details, see Alarm-Triggered Actions. - (Optional) Click ^Q right to Arming Schedule and then set the time when actions will be triggered. - 6.
 Click Apply to save the settings.